Nassau County, Long Island Criminal Mischief Lawyer

 Misdemeanor vs. Felony Charges for Criminal Mischief

 The difference between misdemeanor criminal mischief and felony criminal mischief is the circumstances surrounding the alleged offense, the extent of the damages, and the alleged offender’s general prior history and prior history of criminal mischief.
-For example, if the act resulted in 250 dollars worth of damages or less, then they may be charged with misdemeanor criminal mischief.
+For example, if the act resulted in two hundred fifty dollars (250 dollars) worth of damages or less, then they may be charged with misdemeanor criminal mischief.

-Fourth-degree criminal mischief is a class A misdemeanor, and the punishments for a class A misdemeanor in New York include up to 364 days in jail, up to 1,000 dollars in fines, and/or two to three years of probation.
+Fourth-degree criminal mischief is a class A misdemeanor, and the punishments for a class A misdemeanor in New York include up to 364 days in jail, up to one thousand dollars (1,000 dollars) in fines, and/or two to three years of probation.
 Misdemeanor convictions result in lesser punishments and do not carry the same additional consequences that felony convictions hold.
 Being convicted of a felony could affect an offender’s right or ability to vote, own firearms, gain employment, or find housing, among other consequences.

 Penalties for a Class E Felony

-In New York State, third-degree criminal mischief is a class E felony, punishable by up to 4 years in jail, up to 5,000 dollars in fines, or both.
+In New York State, third-degree criminal mischief is a class E felony, punishable by up to 4 years in jail, up to five thousand dollars (5,000 dollars) in fines, or both.

 Penalties for a Class D Felony

-Second-degree criminal mischief is a class D felony, which is punishable by up to 7 years in jail, up to 5,000 dollars in fines, or both.
+Second-degree criminal mischief is a class D felony, which is punishable by up to 7 years in jail, up to five thousand dollars (5,000 dollars) in fines, or both.

 Penalties for a Class B Felony

-First-degree criminal mischief, which is the most severe criminal mischief charge, is a class B felony, punishable by up to 25 years in jail, up to 5,000 dollars in fines, or both.
+First-degree criminal mischief, which is the most severe criminal mischief charge, is a class B felony, punishable by up to 25 years in jail, up to five thousand dollars (5,000 dollars) in fines, or both.

 Criminal Mischief Examples